tommy-thai/SDE-Tech-Task-uGt7CYU/README.md

 # Deliverables Description
 ##  1.Python ETL

+### Cloud Run Job

 I decided to deploy this ETL as a Cloud Run Job, due: 1-It can be easily scheduled to run daily.
 2-This ETL has the risk that if it's rerun multiple times on the same day, it would generate duplicated data.
 Ideally the data should be added into a 'temp_table' that is merged with a 'permanent_table'.
 Then data in the 'temp_table' has to be deleted.

+### Airflow
+I didn't consider to use this option, since I understood that the challenge was to deploy the ETL, and I don't have experience deploying an Airflow environment.

+This is a the correct approach if you want to have a scalable solution.

+If I used Airflow, the DAG would be:

+**t1**: Running a query to create the completed list of locations with lat and lon.
+Passing this list as an output for t2. \
+**t2**: From the output of t1 sending the request to the Open Weather API, and writing the response into a bucket in Cloud Storage as 'weather_data.csv' file.
+This file would be link to a federated table in BQ `hnesman-challenge.hn_etl.hn_locations_weather_csv` \
+**t3**: Run a MERGE/UPDATE query between the federated table and the permanent native table in BQ `hnesman-challenge.hn_etl.hn_locations_weather`. **Here is the query:** sql/merge.sql  \
+**t4**: Move the 'weather_data.csv' file in Cloud Storage into a backup bucket as 'weather_data_YYYY-MM-DD.csv'

-### Missing steps
+### Missing steps for the Cloud Run Deployment
 **1**-Create a Dockerfile that:
-  1.1-setups the environment
+  1.1-setups the environment\

-  1.2-install the dependencies
+  1.2-install the dependencies\

-  1.3-copies the folder /etl_pipeline into the container
+  1.3-copies the folder /etl_pipeline into the container\

-  1.4-runs the ENTRYPOINT
+  1.4-runs the ENTRYPOINT\
   1.5-runs the ENTRYPOINT

 **2**-Create a .github/workflows.yaml file

-2.1-it's triggered when 'push to main or feature/**'
+  2.1-it's triggered when 'push to main or feature/**' \
   2.2-Set's up the environment variables, for deployment to GCP.
-I have to the Service_Accounts_Keys as a Secret in GitHub Actions.
+I have to the Service_Accounts_Keys as a Secret in GitHub Actions.\

-2.3-Runs 'tests' (didn't include Tests as I have very little experience)
+  2.3-Runs 'tests' (didn't include Tests as I have very little experience) \

-2.4-Authenticates with GCP
+  2.4-Authenticates with GCP \

-2.5-Builds and Push the image to Artifact Registry
+  2.5-Builds and Push the image to Artifact Registry \

-2.6-Deploy the image to a Cloud Run Job, -it has to pass a the Open Weather API Key as a Secret when deploying, hence the Open Weather API Key should be uploaded to Secret Manager -
+  2.6-Deploy the image to a Cloud Run Job, -it has to pass a the Open Weather API Key as a Secret when deploying, hence the Open Weather API Key should be uploaded to Secret Manager - \
   2.7-Creates a trigger to execute the Job daily

 ## 2.**Unit Tests**